Uclusion/uclusion-blog/_posts/2021-08-16-code-factory.md

 </table>

 <br />
-However, if you decide to leave, "agile process", remote work or managers that code doesn't guarantee avoiding code factory.
+However, if you decide to leave, there is no simple set of signs like "agile process", remote work or managers that code that guarantees avoiding code factory.
 Investigate the team you are interviewing with:
 * Do teams ever detour from "paved road" centralized architecture?
 * Do PMs make suggestions or give commands?
 * Are engineering teams siloed by function?
 * Does the management come from companies with a reputation for flexibility?
 * How aligned is their tech stack with the latest technology?

-Plus making your current employment better will let you wait longer for the right fit.
+It's important to wait for the right fit.
+Working for consecutive code factories won't help!

-## How to make your current position tenable
+## What if you are a team lead or manager?
-Many teams have the technical skills to succeed but are wasting time pushing rocks up a hill.
-Assuming you don't want to work yourself to death, your team must drop some rocks.
+Code factories are stressful for their leaders since there is so little decision-making support and a general lack of energy.
+You probably have to leave anyway, but the experience you can gain from trying to change things is worth it.

 **By far the most impact can be had by fixing process**, because bad process _causes_ developers to spend time on things with low return.
 That in turn makes old technical debt remain, which eats up available time, which forces even